 Test reporting in Pipelines

 We've made it easier to quickly identify failed tests in your build.
-Test reporting will be automatically enabled in your pipeline when it detects xUnit-compatible test results which include a fail.
+Test reporting will be automatically enabled in your pipeline when it detects xUnit/JUnit compatible test results which include a fail.

 How test reporting works

 If your build step generates test results, pipelines will automatically detect and show any failures in the web interface.
-Pipelines work with any XML xUnit-compatible test reports, regardless of the language they are written in.
+This works with most XML xUnit-compatible test reports (but does not include xUnit.net), regardless of the language they are written in.

 Any user with read access to the repository can view the test results in the pipelines log panel.
 If failed test results are found, the log view will change to highlight the failed tests, showing the reason and the stack-trace if present.
 The full log view is also available using the Build tab.